plone/documentation/docs/glossary.md

     Custom wrappers for the [Redux](https://redux.js.org/) store dispatch methods.
     They allow customizing the behavior of the data flow inside the Redux store.

-hooks (React)
+hooks
-    Hooks are a React API that allow function components to use React features such as lifecycle methods, states, and so on.
+    [Hooks](https://reactjs.org/docs/hooks-overview.html) are a React API that allow function components to use React features, such as lifecycle methods, states, and so on.

 hoisting (Yarn)
     An optimization provided by Yarn.